-According to a 2019 Salesforce study, a full 87% of consumers now begin their buying journeys online.
+According to a 2019 Salesforce study, a full 87% of consumers begin their buying journeys online.
 And that’s up from 71% just one year before.
+And now, that number is even higher.
 Like it or not, we’re becoming more reliant on the internet every single day—so this number is only continuing to grow.

 With that in mind, if you don’t think your online presence is the most important aspect of lead generation moving into this next decade, you’re simply not paying attention.

 Below, we’ll explain exactly why you need an excellent, up-to-date website, and how you can make it happen.

 Having an online presence for your flooring business is no longer optional